Formula Investment Plans

 Constant-Dollar Plan

-The constant-dollar plan, sometimes used synonymously for dollar-cost averaging, consists of 2 portions: speculative securities to hopefully earn substantial capital gains, and conservative investments, such as a bonds, Treasuries, or savings to earn interest while protecting the principal.
+The constant-dollar plan, sometimes used synonymously for dollar-cost averaging, has 2 portions: speculative securities to hopefully earn substantial capital gains, and conservative investments, such as a bonds, Treasuries, or savings to earn interest while protecting the principal.
 A constant-dollar range is delimited by triggers applied to the speculative portion of the portfolio, so that if the speculative portion falls outside of the range, the portfolio is rebalanced to bring the speculative portion back to its original amount.
 If the speculative portion rises above a certain dollar amount, enough of the speculative portion is sold to bring it back to the original dollar amount, with the proceeds of the sale transferred to the conservative portion of the portfolio.
 If the speculative portion falls below the range, then money is taken out of the conservative portion to buy more speculative securities.

 Constant-Ratio Plan